rachelJG/order-management-ms/README.md

-# 🧩 Order Management MicroService
+# 🧩 Order Management Microservice

 **Order Management Service** is a Go-based microservice that manages the lifecycle of delivery orders within a logistics platform.
 It allows registering new orders, querying orders by client or status, and updating their delivery state.